When and How to Use 20mhz vs 40mhz vs 80mhz

 - Security

 Security is a big concern when we talk about the internet.
 As we know, it is a shared resource among many users.
 It needs to be secured to ensure the safety of the network.
 There can be attacks if there is even a little loophole in the security, and all the users can be at risk.
-We need to know how to defend against these attacks and prevent them from happening in the very first place.
+We need to know how to defend and protect a computer network against these cyber attacks and prevent them from happening in the very first place.
 Cryptography can be used to stop these attacks.

-It is the protocol of wireless networking that is used to communicate devices without using any direct cable connection.
+It is the protocol that wireless networking is used to communicate with devices without using any direct cable connection.
 It is a type of local area network that is wireless and follows the protocol 802.11 IEEE network standard.
 It is a popular network in the modern era to access internet connectivity, and all the latest devices are designed to work with it.

 - It helps us increase productivity by keeping us in touch all the time.

 - It is expandable.
-No matter how many devices you connect with it, it works, keeping in mind the bandwidth of the network.
+No matter how many devices you connect with it, it works, based on the bandwidth of the network.

-- The range is an issue when it comes to WIFI connectivity.
-Signals have a limited range that becomes problematic sometimes.
+- Range is an issue when it comes to Wi-Fi connectivity.
+Signals that have a limited range can become problematic sometimes.

-- There can be disruption in the wifi signals due to the home appliances like a refrigerator or microwave oven.
+- There can be disruption in the Wi-Fi signals due to home appliances like a refrigerator or microwave oven.

-WiFi is nothing but the transmission and receiving of wireless signals.
-Most of the time, there is a router for this purpose that receives wireless signals from a remote location and transmits them to the devices.
+Wi-Fi is nothing but the transmission and receiving of wireless signals.
+Most of the time, there is a router that receives wireless signals from a remote location and transmits them to different devices.
 A phone or a tablet can also be utilized to receive the signals and broadcast them to other devices through hotspot configuration.

 In a typical house, there is a router for this purpose.
-Regardless of how the wifi is being used, the result of wifi is always a wireless signal that helps devices to connect with the main transmitter.
-The range and strength of the signal rely on the bandwidth of the network you are using.
+Regardless of how the Wi-Fi is being used, the result is always a wireless signal that helps devices connect with the main transmitter.
+The range and strength of the signal rely on the bandwidth of the network.

-You can get all the knowledge and information about networking and different bandwidths by acquiring Cisco certifications.
-Enroll in our Cisco online training to get started.
+You can get information about managing network infrastructures by acquiring a Microsoft AZ-800 certification in .
+Enroll in our Microsoft online training to get started.

 What Is Bandwidth?